-2.6.
 Localization of the C-terminus of MOG

-Two different cell lines were used for this part of our study: HeLa cells transiently transfected with FL-MOG or ED-MOG, each fused to EYFP at the N-terminus and the TE-671 cell line (rhabdomyosarcoma cells) stably transfected with FL-MOG without any fluorescent tag (Pröbstel et al., 2011).
-HeLa cells were fixed with 2% PFA and permeabilized with Intracellular Staining Perm Wash Buffer (BioLegend, San Diego, CA, United States).
-TE671 cells were fixed and permeabilized with Cyto-Fast Fix/Perm Buffer Set (BioLegend, United States).
-To detect MOG, the r8-18C5, which binds to the FG-loop in the extracellular part of MOG (Breithaupt et al., 2003) and the commercially available Ab28766 (Abcam, Cambridge, UK, England), which binds the last 12 amino acids of MOG at the C-terminus (AGQFLEELRNPF), were applied.
+Two different cell lines were used for this part of our study: HeLa cells transiently transfected with FL-MOG or ED-MOG, each fused to EYFP at the N-terminus and the TE-671 cell line (rhabdomyosarcoma cells) stably transfected with FL-MOG without any fluorescent tag.15 HeLa cells were fixed with 2% paraformaldehyde and permeabilized with Intracellular Staining Permeabilization Wash Buffer (BioLegend).
+TE671 cells were fixed and permeabilized with Cyto-FastTM Fix/Perm Buffer Set (BioLegend).
+To detect MOG, the r8-18C5 antibody, which binds to the FG-loop in the extracellular part of MOG21 and the commercially available Ab28766 antibody (Abcam), which binds the last 12 amino acids of MOG at the C-terminus (AGQFLEELRNPF), were applied.

-2.7.
 Lipid coating of silica beads and binding of MOG

-Silica beads (SiO2-R-6.0) of 6.16 μ m in diameter (microParticles, Berlin, Germany) were coated with a lipid bilayer as follows.
+Silica beads (SiO2-R-6.0) of 6.16 μ m in diameter (microParticles) were coated with a lipid bilayer as follows.
 First, a mixture of DOPC, Biotinyl CAP PE, Atto488 DOPE in chloroform was prepared at a 98:1:0.03 molar ratio inside a glass vial.
-A lipid film was formed on the walls of the vial by gently evaporating the solvent with a nitrogen stream and by subsequently drying under vacuum for 20 minutes.
-The lipid film was then rehydrated with 200 μ l of PBS (Gibco, Thermo Scientific, Waltham, MA, United States), 100 μ l beads solution (at 6 mg/ml of concentration) and resuspended via vortexing until the solution became turbid.
-Following this, The beads were coated with the lipids through 30 minutes of sonication in a bath sonicator until the solution cleared.
+A lipid film was formed on the walls of the vial by gently evaporating the solvent with a nitrogen stream and by subsequently drying under vacuum for 20 min.
+The lipid film was then rehydrated with 200 μ l of PBS (Gibco, Thermo Scientific), 100 μ l beads solution (at 6 mg/ml of concentration) and resuspended by vortexing until the solution became turbid.
+Following this, the beads were coated with the lipids through 30 min of sonication in a bath sonicator until the solution cleared.

-The extent of the coating was determined in the first place by checking the green fluorescent signal of Atto488 DOPE on the beads via confocal microscopy imaging with an LSM 780 microscope using a 40x/1.2 W C-Apochromat objective (Carl Zeiss AG, Oberkochen, Germany).

-We bound the biotinylated MOG-1-125 with neutravidin (Invitrogen, Carlsbad, CA, United States) to the Biotinyl CAP PE.
-We showed that it was displayed on the coated beads surface by detecting it with the r8-18C5 and Alexa Fluor 647 goat anti-human IgG (H+L) antibody (Invitrogen) as the secondary antibody.
-The fluorescent signal was detected via confocal microscope imaging and via flow cytometry with FACSverse (BD Biosciences, San Jose, CA, United States).
+The extent of the coating was determined in the first place by checking the green fluorescent signal of Atto488 DOPE on the beads via confocal microscopy imaging with an LSM 780 microscope using a $40 \times /1.2$ W C-Apochromat objective (Carl Zeiss AG).
+We bound the biotinylated MOG-1-125 with neutravidin (Invitrogen) to the biotinyl CAP PE.
+We showed that it was displayed on the coated beads surface by detecting it with the r8-18C5 and Alexa Fluor® 647 goat anti-human IgG (H + L) antibody (Invitrogen) as the secondary antibody.
+The fluorescent signal was detected by confocal microscope imaging and by flow cytometry with FACSverse (BD Biosciences).

-2.8.
-Quantification of anti-MOG reactivity on lipid coated beads
+Quantification of anti-MOG reactivity on lipid-coated beads

-We quantified the anti-MOG reactivity of several sera and of the humanized r8-18C5 via flow cytometry (BD Bioscences, San Jose, CA, United States).
-We gated on all the fluorescent beads with an Atto488 signal >100 and then we calculated their MFI in the APC channel.
+We quantified the anti-MOG reactivity of several sera and of the humanized r8-18C5 by flow cytometry (BD Bioscences).
+We gated all the fluorescent beads with an Atto488 signal >100 and then calculated their mean fluorescence intensity (MFI) in the APC channel.
 The MFI ratio was obtained by dividing the MFI of the beads bound to biotinylated MOG-1-125 incubated with sera or r8-18C5 by the MFI of the fluorescent beads not bound by biotinylated-MOG-1-125 incubated with sera or r8-18C5.
-All the signals were quantified by using FlowJo software (LLC, BD life sciences).
+All signals were quantified using FlowJo software (LLC, BD life sciences).

-To test for recognition by sera with MOG-Abs, the beads were resuspended in 400 μ l of FACS buffer, then 100 μ l were incubated with serum diluted 1:50 in FACS Buffer.
-Binding of antibodies in serum was detected with Alexa Fluor 647 goat anti-human IgG (H+L) antibody (Invitrogen).
-The fluorescent signal was detected via flow cytometry with FACSverse (BD Biosciensces).
+To test for recognition by sera with MOG-Abs, the beads were resuspended in 400 μl of FACS buffer, and 100 μl was then incubated with serum diluted 1:50 in FACS buffer.
+Binding of antibodies in serum was detected with Alexa Fluor® 647 goat antihuman IgG (H + L) antibody (Invitrogen).
+The fluorescent signal was detected by flow cytometry with FACSverse (BD Biosciensces).

-2.9.
-Cell based assay (CBA) to quantify recognition of MOG variants
+Cell-based assay to quantify recognition of MOG variants